 Let’s first make it clear that Ripple isn’t one of those crypto that exist just for the sake of existing – far from that, in fact.

-In a scene where far too many tokens follow the lead started by Bitcoin, where cryptocurrencies were their own reason to be, Ripple is one of a handful of well-thought-out projects with a clear vision, a clear goal, and an actual use.
+In a scene where far too many tokens follow the lead started by Bitcoin, where cryptocurrencies were their own reason to be, Ripple and the XRP ledger is one of a handful of well-thought-out projects with a clear vision, a clear goal, and an actual use.

 The main problem Ripple is trying to solve is that of banking – specifically, how slow and expensive banking transactions are, particularly transactions taking place between different banks, in different countries, or using different currencies.